-We are fortunate that our Music Scheme - Charanga has been adapted across all year groups, to be Covid friendly.
+We are fortunate that our Music Scheme - Charanga is constantly updated to meet government standards across all year groups.
 One of the adaptations they have made is the use of sign language.
 Some units will be teaching children how to sign a song - absolutely fantastic.

 Over the last few years our love of singing has grown immensely and use every opportunity to include it within any events and assemblies taking part.

-Already this school year we have enjoyed our weekly celebration assemblies, Harvest Festival, Christingle Service.
+Throughout the school year we have enjoyed our weekly celebration assemblies, Harvest Festival, Christingle, Carol Service.

 In our weekly Celebration Assembly the music for Happy Birthday is played on the cornet by our talented children.

 We have a specialist teacher from Lancashire Music Service who teaches 1;1 lessons and over the school year Y3 learn to play ukulele, Y4 keyboard, Y5 violin and Y6 Garage Band.

 Following on from last years brass tuition with Whitworth and Healey Band Club, 6 children have continued with lessons and took part in a fundraising event for Cancer Research helping to raise over £3000 for this very worthy cause.
 This tution is continuing in Y5.

 Our Nativity is always a highlight of the year – the children sang beautifully.
 Our YR class performed a selection of Christmas song and it was fabulous – we certainly have some future stars in our midst!

 Choir hope to visit Olive House to sing carols and to chat with the residents there.